-As an assignment for Los Angeles magazine, for their 1985 Halloween issue, I was tasked to photograph a number of showbiz-connected folks (unequivocally Ray Bradbury topped the list), and to portray them in the guise of any character they chose.
-I had author Robert Bloch dressed as Jack the Ripper brandishing a butcher’s knife dripping with blood.
-His novel, “Psycho,” inspired Alfred Hitchcock to make the movie.
-Katherine Helmond dressed up as Cleopatra, wearing one of Elizabeth Taylor’s gowns from the 20th Century Fox production of 1963.
-Helmond starred in one of my favorite Terry Gilliam movies, “Brazil,” and was known for her TV roles on “Soap” and “Who’s the Boss?”.
-The list is longer, but I’ll include only one more description because it deserves a chortle.
+As an assignment for Los Angeles Magazine’s 1986 “Trick-or-Treat” edition, for Halloween, I was asked to portray a number of Hollywood VIPs in the guise of any character they chose.
+I dressed author Robert Bloch as Jack the Ripper brandishing a butcher’s knife dripping with blood.
+His novel, Psycho, inspired the 1960 Hitchcock movie.
+Katherine Helmond, channelling Cleopatra, wore one of Elizabeth Taylor’s gowns from the eponymous 20th Century Fox production of 1963; she of a starring role in my favorite Terry Gilliam film, “Brazil” (1985), and a mainstay of TV sitcoms.
+The list of celebrity poseurs was long.
+But I’ll include only one more because it deserves a chortle.

-Linda Blair was costumed as a Disney-esque fairy godmother, replete with a magic wand.
-Famous for her revolving head routine and projectile barfing, she starred in William Friedkin’s 1973 horror flick “The Exorcist.”
-(That movie almost made the Andersen’s Split Pea Soup company go bankrupt, if you know what I mean.)
-I posed Linda atop a huge pile of fake snow in my studio, wearing her sparkly-white chiffon dress and a tiara, waving her wand.
-What I hadn’t known, until after the picture was published, was that she had been indicted on felony drug conspiracy charges.
+I photographed Linda on top of a pile of fake snow in my studio wearing a sparkly chiffon ballgown and tiara, brandishing a magic wand.
+What I hadn’t known, until after the picture was published, was that she had been indicted on felony drug charges.
 She pleaded guilty and got probation.
-I made her look like she was standing on a mountain of cocaine.
-She was a good sport.
+I made her look like she was standing on top of a kilo of cocaine.
+Linda was a good sport.

-The whalebone peg leg required Ray to endure having his ankle cinched up behind his back and tied with a rope around his waist.
-No Photoshop in those days.
-He stood that way for several hours!
-Then, to show off to his wife, he hopped into a cab — literally, of course — and rode home that way.
-The cabbie returned the costume and the peg leg the next day.
+The peg leg required Ray to endure having his ankle cinched up behind his back and tied with a rope around his waist.
+No Photoshop!
+He stood that way for several hours.
+Then, to show off to his wife, Marguerite, he hopped into a cab — actually hopped — and rode home that way.
+Ray never learned to drive.
+He must have been the only car virgin in L.A..
+The cabbie was Ray’s frequent chauffeur, and he returned the costume and the peg leg the next day.

 Ray Bradbury was a sweet man.
-He wrote me a note, by hand, to say how much fun he had during the shoot.
-In fact, for a couple of Christmases, I received a hand-drawn card from him.
-He started cartooning as a boy, and drew his own “Sunday panels” to illustrate the stories he concocted in the manner of Edgar Rice Burroughs (“Tarzan of the Apes” and “John Carter of Mars”).
+He wrote me a note, in his own hand, to say how much fun he had during the shoot.
+We both had a whale of a good time.
+For a couple of years, he sent me hand-drawn Christmas cards, festooned with doodled characters.
+He loved cartooning.
+As a boy, he drew “Sunday panels,” following the motif of newspaper comic strips, to illustrate the fledgling stories he wrote in the style of Edgar Rice Burroughs, his first inspiration à la “Tarzan of the Apes” and “John Carter of Mars.”